vele616/monorepo/packages/jobboard/website/content/jobs/senior-software-engineer-voice-input-current-job-openings-at-magic-leap-inc--xBMrW.md

 jobType: "software"

 companyWebsite: "https://boards.greenhouse.io/magicleapinc"
-summary: "To apply as a senior software engineer at Current Job Openings at Magic Leap, Inc., you preferably need to have 5+ years’ experience as a Software Engineer."
+summary: "To apply as a senior software engineer at Magic Leap, Inc., you preferably need to have 5+ years’ experience as a Software Engineer."
 summaryBackup: "Love #ui/ux, #nodejs, #python?
 Check out this job post!"
 featured: 15
 ---